davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

-> [!Important]
+> [!IMPORTANT]
-> The  **Page Image** site column in a Pages library is mapped to the **PublishingImage** managed property.
-But, the **PublishingImage** managed property is not automatically included in the category-item page layout.
-To include the image in your page layout, you must add a Catalog-Item Reuse Snippet for the **PublishingImage** managed property.
-Use the following HTML to add a Catalog-Item Reuse Snippet to display the value of the **PublishingImage** managed property in your page layout.
+> The **Page Image**site column in a Pages library is mapped to the**PublishingImage**managed property.
+But, the**PublishingImage**managed property is not automatically included in the category-item page layout.
+To include the image in your page layout, you must add a Catalog-Item Reuse Snippet for the**PublishingImage**managed property.
+Use the following HTML to add a Catalog-Item Reuse Snippet to display the value of the**PublishingImage**managed property in your page layout.
 Replace _UniqueID_ with a GUID that is unique to each instance of the snippet.